-With regard to the 4th issue, the Meeting unanimously approved, following a voting from the shareholders based on name, the general management performed by the members of the Board of Directors during the year ended on 31.12.2018 and the discharge of the Auditors of the Company from any liability stemming from their actions and the overall management of the closing financial year of 2018 (01.01.2018 - 31.12.2018) and the annual financial statements of that year.
+With regard to the 4th issue, the Meeting unanimously approved, following a voting from the shareholders based on name, the general management performed by the members of the Board of Directors during the year ended on 31.12.2019 and the discharge of the Auditors of the Company from any liability stemming from their actions and the overall management of the closing financial year of 2019 (01.01.2019 - 31.12.2019) and the annual financial statements of that year.

-With regard to the 5th issue, it approved unanimously and following the relevant proposal of the Audit Committee, the election of the Auditing Firm "SOL - CERTIFIED PUBLIC ACCOUNTANTS SOCIETE ANONYME" (registered in the Public Registry of article 14, Law 4449/2017) for the ordinary audit of the annual and semi-annual financial statements of the Company (parent and consolidated) for the current financial year 2019 (01.01.2019 - 31.12.2019) and specifically of Mr. Serafeim Makris of Dimitrios (SOEL Registration Number 16311) as Ordinary Certified Auditor Accountant and of Ms. Konstantina Giannopoulou of Georgios (SOEL Registration Number 36881) as Deputy Certified Auditor Accountant.
+With regard to the 5th issue, it approved unanimously and following the relevant proposal of the Audit Committee, the election of the Auditing Firm Grant Thornton Certified Auditors and Consultants Societe Anonyme" (registered in the Public Registry of article 14, Law 4449/2017) for the ordinary audit of the annual and semi-annual financial statements of the Company for the current financial year 2020 (01.01.2020 - 31.12.2020).

-It is noted that the above Auditing Firm based on the above decision will undertake at the same time the procedure for issuing the annual tax certificate and the Company's tax compliance report for the year 2019 according to the provisions of article 65A of Law 4174/2013.
+It is noted that the above Auditing Firm will undertake at the same time the procedure for issuing the annual tax certificate and the Company's tax compliance report for the year 2020 according to the provisions of article 65A of Law 4174/2013.